sonarventu/sonarventu.github.io/_pages/about.md

 ---

 <p>&nbsp;</p>
 Hi!
-I'm Davide, and welcome to my personal webpage, which I'm slowly building up...
+I'm Davide, and welcome to my personal webpage.

 I'm a theoretical physicist and I'm currently conducting my research in Paris, after completing my undergraduate studies in Sapienza University (Rome, Italy), and earning a PhD in Statistical Physics in SISSA (Trieste, Italy).